Everyone knows what a product description is.

 First, as much as possible, keep your sentences short and sweet.

-Once again, I’ll let one of the best in the world, Joseph Sugarman, explain why short sentences made him so much money:
+Once again, I’ll let one of the best in the world, Joseph Sugarman, explain how short sentences led him to huge profits:

 “If you look at many of my ads, you’ll notice that all of my first sentences are so short they almost aren’t sentences.
 No long multisyllabic words, either.
 Keep it short, sweet and almost incomplete so that the reader has to read the next sentence.”